dhyeynala/pet-voice-notes/README.md

 ## What I Built

-I built this because I kept noticing something frustrating: my dog would have subtle changes in behavior that I'd mention to the vet weeks later, but I could never remember exactly when they started or how they progressed.
+I built this after observing a frustrating pattern among friends and family with pets: they'd mention subtle behavioral changes to vets weeks later, but could never remember exactly when they started or how they progressed.
 "He's been less energetic lately" - but was it since last Tuesday, or three weeks ago?

-This system lets me quickly record observations by voice, then uses AI to track patterns I'd miss otherwise.
-When I say "Max didn't finish his breakfast and seems tired," it categorizes this as a potential health concern and connects it to previous observations about his energy levels.
+This system lets pet owners quickly record observations by voice, then uses AI to track patterns they'd miss otherwise.
+When someone says "Max didn't finish his breakfast and seems tired," it categorizes this as a potential health concern and connects it to previous observations about energy levels.

-The AI assistant can answer questions like "When did I first mention Max being tired?" or "Show me his eating patterns this month" - connecting dots that I'd never remember to connect manually.
+The AI assistant can answer questions like "When did I first mention Max being tired?" or "Show me his eating patterns this month" - connecting dots that owners would never remember to connect manually.

 **Core Features:**
 - **Voice Recording**: Tap to record observations, automatic transcription